hpnfv/parser/README.md

 		LINCESE

-hpnfv : Master repository consisting of all the opnfv related content.

 parser : Parser will help to provide tooling mechanism to convert YANG to TOSCA.

 converter : This folder consists of the modules/classes for the conversion of "YANG to XML" and "XML to TOSCA"